Diamond fire dispersion is visually seen as colored flashes of light.

 I hesitate to give a blanket answer here because it can be misconstrued by readers.
 As I’ve mentioned in earlier paragraphs, diamond fire is caused by the dispersion of white light and seen as colored flashes of light return.

 For fancy color diamonds, another factor that affects fire is that they are cut to enhance light absorption for stronger color saturation.
-This is a method that cutters to achieve more desirable color hues while compromising the ability of the diamond to disperse fire.
+This is a method that cutters use to achieve more desirable color hues while compromising on the ability of the diamond to disperse fire.

 On the other hand, if we are just comparing diamonds on the colorless spectrum like a D color and K color diamond, the color grade differences will not significantly affect the visual appearance of fire.

 Also, a diamond’s clarity can affect the fire produced in certain circumstances.

 The problematic inclusions that cause a lack of fire are extensive clouds and excessive twinning wisps which are usually found in low SI2 and I1 clarity grades.
 These types of inclusions will also make the diamond hazy and can be easily avoided by eyeballing the diamond or simply shopping in the higher clarity grades.

 Diamond fire and brilliance in spot lighting conditions – White Flash listing.

 In today’s market, almost everyone can buy diamonds anywhere and there are plenty of retailers to choose from.
 However, if getting a diamond with the best sparkle and fire is your priority, then the range of options quickly narrows down.

 The light performance of a diamond is determined by its cut quality and choosing a truly well cut diamond isn’t as simple as picking a GIA triple-X diamond (excellent grade for cut quality, symmetry and polish).
 In fact, most GIA triple excellent diamonds have less than ideal cut proportions which result in light leakage and mediocre performance.